If Bees Disappear, Will We Starve?

 It is generally proposed that bees are responsible for a third of the food we eat, but it's not always easy to work out how this figure was calculated.

-Nevertheless, it would seem obvious that if bees were to die out along with other pollinators, then this may strain supply of at least some food crops, especially various fruits, beans and pulses, some nuts - and actually some leaf crops that benefit from pollination when allowed to flower in order to produce seeds.
+Nevertheless, it would seem obvious that if bees were to die out along with other pollinators, then this may strain supply of at least some food crops, especially various fruits, beans and pulses, some nuts.

 Wind pollinated crops

 Some crops are wind pollinated, such as grain.
-However, it is arguable that the most exciting parts of the human diet rely on bees and other pollinators - such as blueberries, blackberries, apples, pears, various other fruits and nuts plus vegetables.
+However, it is arguable that the most exciting - and health-giving parts of the human diet rely on bees and other pollinators - such as blueberries, blackberries, apples, pears, various other fruits and nuts plus vegetables.

 Self-pollinating crops

 Some crops can self pollinate, and do not rely on bees.
-However, even with some of those crops, insect pollination has often been found to increases crop yield substantially, leading producers to encourage pollination by bees.
+However, even with some of those crops, insect pollination has often been proven to substantially increase crop yield, leading producers to encourage pollination by bees.
 Therefore, without bees there could be a strain on the supply of some foods due to reduced volume grown.

 Fish